 - Fulfill immunization requirements including annual TB test.
 Vaccination for Hepatitis B is recommended but not required.
 Students will also need to fulfill specific requirements identified by the clinical/preceptor agencies. - Background checks are required for nursing students by the Iowa Board of Nursing [see the Iowa Administrative Code 655-2.11(152) Student criminal history checks].
-Morningside College Nylen School of Nursing Graduate program includes in their records checks: sex offender registry, dependent adult and child abuse registries, criminal history, residence history, and Social Security Number Alert records.
-As a condition of admission into the MSN program, all students must complete a background check through Certified Background Check.
+Morningside College Nylen School of Nursing Graduate program includes in their records checks: sex offender registry, dependent adult and child abuse registries, criminal history, residence history, and Social Security Number Alert records, Nationwide Wants and Warrants, and Nationwide Health Care Fraud.
+As a condition of admission into the MSN program, all students must complete a background check through Castle Branch.
 Acceptance and progression into the MSN program is contingent upon the evaluation and acceptable outcome of all required background checks.
-Students will be notified in a letter of their acceptance outcome into the graduate nursing program.
+Students will be notified in a letter of their acceptance outcome into the graduate nursing program. - Maintain a cumulative grade point average of 3.0. - A maximum of 6 hours of C+ or C can be used to fulfill the requirements of a certificate or master's degree. - Any grade of a C- or below will not fulfill the requirements of a certificate or master's degree. - Only two required nursing courses may be repeated in the program.

-- Maintain a cumulative grade point average of 3.0. - A maximum of 6 hours of C+ or C can be used to fulfill the requirements of a certificate or master's degree. - Any grade of a C- or below will not fulfill the requirements of a certificate or master's degree. - Only two required nursing courses may be repeated in the program. - A student who fails to attain a C or higher in a required course is permitted to repeat that course only one time. - Clinical/practicum experience is not required prior to admission, but at least one year of clinical experience (1000 hours) is required prior to enrollment in clinical courses at the master's level. - Students are responsible for securing a preceptor and may complete practicum hours in their own community.
+- A student who fails to attain a C or higher in a required course is permitted to repeat that course only one time. - Clinical/practicum experience is not required prior to admission, but at least one year of clinical experience (1000 hours) is required prior to enrollment in clinical courses at the master's level. - Students are responsible for securing a preceptor and may complete practicum hours in their own community.
+Students may be expected to travel up to 100 miles for preceptor experiences, and if the student lives in an area that has limited providers, they may be required to travel further.
 Student practicums are directly supervised by an approved local preceptor as well as member of Morningside's nursing faculty.